The law refers to any proposal to sell, transfer or contract out work as 'restructuring' and has developed some specific requirements.

 These clauses don’t apply in instances of the sale or transfer of shares in a company or when the employer is bankrupt, in receivership or in liquidation.

 There are extra rules for ‘restructuring’ situations that protect certain groups of employees.
-These groups include those who do cleaning, catering, laundry and caretaking; they are sometimes called ‘vulnerable workers’.
+These groups include those who do cleaning, catering, laundry, caretaking or provide security services.

 Protection in special circumstances for specified groups of employees